nqtung/osdu-uom/README.md

 ## Display units

-Unit symbols should be regarded as _IDs_ suitable for persistent storeag etc., but clients should never expose these directly in a user interface.
-For this reason an UTF8 _display symbol_ is provided with every unit, such as:
+Unit symbols should be regarded as _IDs_ suitable for persistent storage etc., but clients should never expose these directly in a user interface.
+For UI purposes a UTF8 _display symbol_ is provided with every unit, such as: